apache/couchdb/src/docs/src/cluster/databases.rst

     "zone": "metro-dc-a"

+Alternatively, you can set the ``COUCHDB_ZONE`` environment variable on each node and CouchDB will configure this document for you on startup.

 Do this for all of the nodes in your cluster.

 In your config file (``local.ini`` or ``default.ini``) on each node, define a